leomol/walkway/README.md

 * Setup camera using SpinView, if necessary:
 	- Start acquisition.
 	- Adjust camera aperture and focus to view region of interest under the light conditions expected during the experiment.
-	- Adjust image format to limit the view to the apparatus' sidewalk.
+	- Adjust image format to limit the view to the apparatus' walkway.
 	- Stop acquisition.
 * Open `cmd`
-* Run `python -m sidewalk`
+* Run `python -m walkway`
 * Press `q` on the GUI or `ctrl+c` on the command window when done.
 * Video files are saved to the working directory of `cmd` (defaults to `C:/Users/<your username>` in Windows).